grafana/mimir/docs/configuration/config-file-reference.md

   [unregister_on_shutdown: <boolean> | default = true]

   # When enabled the readiness probe succeeds only after all instances are
-  # ACTIVE and healthy in the ring.
-This option should be disabled if in your
+  # ACTIVE and healthy in the ring, otherwise only the instance itself is
+  # checked.
+This option should be disabled if in your cluster multiple
-  # cluster multiple instances can be rolled out simultaneously, otherwise
+  # instances can be rolled out simultaneously, otherwise rolling updates may be
-  # rolling updates may be slowed down.
+  # slowed down.
   # CLI flag: -ingester.readiness-check-ring-health
   [readiness_check_ring_health: <boolean> | default = true]